Got a tattoo you regret? How laser tattoo removal treatment can help

 What happens during the laser tattoo removal treatment?

-At your laser tattoo removal treatment you will have anaesthetic cream applied to the skin.
+At your laser tattoo removal treatment you may have anaesthetic cream applied to the skin.
 You will then have anaesthetic injections over the area that needs to be treated.
-These injections will not be painful because they’re given after the anaesthetic cream has been applied.
-This ensures your treatment will be virtually pain free.
+These injections will not be painful if they’re given after the anaesthetic cream has been applied.
+This ensures your treatment will be as comfortable as possible.
 To allow your immune system to remove the ink that has been broken down by the laser, we recommend 2 months or more between sessions.

 What is recovery like after laser treatment?